Flu outbreak closes 3 schools in NJ Monday

-BRANCHBURG, New Jersey (WABC) --A flu outbreak has closed three schools in Branchburg Township, New Jersey.
+BRANCHBURG, New Jersey (WABC) --A flu outbreak closed three schools in Branchburg Township, New Jersey for the day Monday.

 The district says there is "a flu outbreak among essential personnel" resulting in the closure of Branchburg Central Elementary, Stony Brook and Whiton Elementary.
+The superintendent confirmed that it was the school bus drivers that had the flu.

-They will be closed for the day on Monday, February 5, 2018.
+"Midafternoon yesterday, I got a call from our transportation supervisor that our bus drivers were down with the flu and that he was unable to get substitute drivers and that we would not be able to run our transportation routes this morning," said Rebecca Gensel, Superintendent.

 ----------